 Studying abroad opens the door to plenty of opportunities to gain a rewarding experience at a cost.
 But in certain scenarios, you can pursue your career abroad at affordable costs or even for free.
 Priceless information, isn’t it?
-This guide “how to study abroad for free” talks about some practical ways to purse your career abroad.
+This guide “how to study abroad for free” talks about some practical ways to pursue your career abroad.

 So let’s see how you can go about getting a priceless international degree with amazing benefits.
 If funds are not a concern, you may find the article on “how to study abroad” more relevant.
 This article “How to study abroad for free” focuses on affordability.

 Best countries to study abroad for free

 Countries like Germany, Austria, Greece, Hungary, France, Finland, Spain, Denmark, and Sweden provide free education for EU, EEA, or Swiss citizens.
-If you are not an EU, EEA, or Swiss citizen, countries like Czech Republic, Brazil, Norway, Iceland, Mexico, Luxembourg can help you with free education.
+If you are not an EU, EEA, or Swiss citizen, countries like the Czech Republic, Brazil, Norway, Iceland, Mexico, and Luxembourg can help you with free education.
 However, you may be asked to pay a registration fee and prove your language efficiency for a cheap fee.

-When it comes to overseas education, many student think of English speaking countries only, where the education is expensive.
-If you are under financial constraint and serious about studying abroad, then you should consider non-English speaking countries.
+When it comes to overseas education, many students think of English-speaking countries only, where the education is expensive.
+If you are under financial constraints and serious about studying abroad, then you should consider non-English speaking countries.

 Why non-English speaking countries?

 In non-English speaking countries, you will need to speak the local language to expand your network and work in that country.
 Unfortunately, not many students are bi-linguists, hence less competition.

 Germany, France, Japan, Taiwan, and Korea are developed countries that use the local language for business.
 Most universities in India have partnerships with English-speaking universities.
 As a result, the university students are not aware of opportunities that exist in non-English speaking.